Next Stop: Paradise

 She swept the streets with the tail of her coat as she wended her way across the city.
 While trying to haul herself from the noxious hole she had fallen into the day she was born, she had unwittingly wound up dragging a token of her misery along.

 The thought of ending her life had crossed her mind more than once.
 At nights, she beseeched God to guard her from all the evil surrounding her, and more specifically, from her flatmate Ruhiya.
 She was a weird woman who spent a third of her nights mumbling gibberish while staring at the stars.
 Any sensible God-fearing person would have been wary of her behavior.
 The townswomen, however, seemed to trust her and often turned to her for help.
 As payment, she demanded a jar of corn, a fist of wheat—a rare commodity around these parts—, or a few cubic feet of gas for lighting.
-Ruhiya had moved out of her old house because her entire family had died there from an obscure disease, which her current flatmate wouldn’t have been surprised ...Read more
+Ruhiya had moved out of her old house because her entire family had died there from an obscure disease, which her current flatmate wouldn’t ...Read more

 A Vampire